leandrosardi/templatesjs/README.md

 2. **row code mode**, where the user can write freely in a text area.

+You have to use the `allow_code_edition` parameter to enable/disable such a custom scripts feature.

 *(example is pending)*

 # Functions in Version 1.0.1